How Would You Like to Take a Nantucket Sleighride?

 Who’s Been Naming Our Cars?

-Hundreds of car companies have gone out of business, most in the earliest days of automobiles.
-Did you know the beer company Anheuser-Busch once built a car?
+Hundreds of car companies have gone out of business, most in the earliest days of automobiles Did you know the beer company Anheuser-Busch once built a car?
 Or that a company named Apple Automobile built a car in 1917?
 Alcoa, the aluminum company built a car, as did...

-A Little Learning Is a Dangerous Thing
+Why Is a Little Learning a Dangerous Thing?

 Lake Wobegone is the fictitious central Minnesota town “where all the women are strong, all the men are good-looking, and all the children are above average.”
 It was the setting of a long-running radio variety show, several novels, and a feature film.
 The radio show A...